Shopify/shopify-api-ruby/README.md

 end
 ```

 The `api_version` attribute can take the string or symbol name of any known version and correctly coerce it to a `ShopifyAPI::ApiVersion`.
-You can find the currently defined versions [here](https://github.com/Shopify/shopify_api/blob/master/lib/shopify_api/defined_versions.rb), follow these [instructions](#adding-additional-api-versions) to add additional version definitions if needed.
+Known versions are fetched and cached from https://app.shopify.com/services/apis.json when requiring the gem.

 For example if you want to use the `2019-04` version you would create a session like this:
 ```ruby